 Allison Jaslow is an Iraq War Veteran, a dedicated public servant, and an advocate for the views and experiences of combat veterans and their families.

 Nationally, Jaslow is recognized as a leading voice on the impact of the military-civilian divide on our political system and as an authority on the unique challenges faced by women in the military.

 A former Army Captain, Jaslow is also a seasoned political and communications strategist, serving on the staff of several Members of Congress, as a White House communications aide.
-She's a former the Executive Director of Iraq and Afghanistan Veterans of America (IAVA), the Democratic Congressional Campaign Committee (DCCC), and currently an independent consultant and Adjunct Professor of the Practice at Duke University and living in the Raleigh-Durham area of North Carolina.
+She's a former Executive Director of Iraq and Afghanistan Veterans of America (IAVA), the Democratic Congressional Campaign Committee (DCCC), and currently an independent consultant and Adjunct Professor of the Practice at Duke University and living in the Raleigh-Durham area of North Carolina.

 Iraq and Afghanistan Veterans of America